Regneristas envision a scalable, integrated shelter model anchored on the transformation of sustainable, community-oriented microenterprises.

 Sabra currently serves on both the Lane County Poverty and Homelessness Board‘s Lived Experience Advisory Group for Unhoused Engagement (LEAGUE) and the Employment workgroup.
 She works for Carry it Forward in a volunteer coordination capacity.

 Heather Sielicki is a Eugene Human Rights Commissioner with 20 years of experience working with supporting community based organizations.

 She works for Carry it Forward in a community liaison and development capacity and is the Vice-Chair for Lane Coalition for Organizations Active in Disaster Response (COAD).
-She’s been tweeting for the Cascade Mycological Society and taking people out for feasts and forays along the Oregon mushroom belt since 2012.

 Let’s build the future together.